Cody-Graham/My-Data-Portfolio/README.md

 ### **Sales Dashboard**

 **Project:** [Sales Dashboard - Tableau Public](https://public.tableau.com/app/profile/graham.analytics/viz/SalesDashboard_16736662040210/ServiceSales)
-**Description:** In this project, I transformed 21 years of unusable sales data for a small home service company into an interactive, quick-glance dashboard.
+**Description:** In this project, I transformed over 20 years of unused sales data for a small home service company into an interactive, quick-glance dashboard.
 The dashboard allows for exploratory analysis, customer retention, and easy performance tracking.
 **Skills:** Data collection, data cleaning, dashboard creation, exploratory analysis, client relations
 **Technology:** Tableau Public, Excel
 **Results & Conclusions:** As seen in the dashboard itself, it was determined that one of the service categories was being sold for well-under market value, and in subsequent years, aggressive pricing adjustments are made.
 The end result is a 35% increase in revenue for that service category.